 Butternut Chili in Pumpkin Bowls

-This is a perfect way to celebrate the fall harvest – chili made from fresh tomatoes, dosage peppers, zucchini and squash, served in a tiny baked pumpkin: the bowl you can eat!
+This is a perfect way to celebrate the fall harvest – chili made from fresh tomatoes, peppers, zucchini and squash, served in a tiny baked pumpkin: the bowl you can eat!

 - 4 bowl sized pumpkins (look for pie pumpkins) wash the outside well